frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ```

+*Output 2 - Code 2 running std::vector*{: class="legend"}

 We have reached an interesting point.
-Just interesting.
+Just interesting!

 We achieved a performance gain using memoization and tabulation, as evidenced by the different complexities among the recursive $O(n^2)$, memoization $O(n)$, and tabulation $O(n)$.
 Additionally, we observed a slight improvement in execution time by choosing `std::array` instead of `std::vector`.
 However, we still have some options to explore.
+Options never end!

 ## Code 3: C-style Array

-We are using a container of integers to store the already calculated Fibonacci numbers as the basis for the two Dynamic Programming processes we are studying so far: memoization and tabulation.
-However, there is an even simpler container: the array.
+We are using a C++ container of integers to store the already calculated Fibonacci numbers as the basis for the two Dynamic Programming processes we are studying so far, memoization and tabulation, one `std::unordered_map` and one `std::vector` or `std::array`.
+However, there is an even simpler container in C++: the array.
+The C-Style array.

 For compatibility, C++ allows the use of code written in C, including data structures, libraries, and functions.
-So, why not test these arrays?
-For this, I wrote new code, keeping the functions using `std::array` and creating two new dynamic functions using C-style arrays.
+So, why not test these data structures?
+For this, I wrote new code, keeping the functions using `std::array` and `std::unordered_map` and creating two new dynamic functions using C-style arrays.
+We will call it The CODE 3.

+### Code 3: using C-Style Array

 ```Cpp
 #include <iostream>